nodejs/node/doc/onboarding.md

       usually be addressed even if you don’t use it.
       * If you do, it is nice if you are available later to check whether your comments have been addressed
-      * Other collaborators will usually take `Changes requested` to mean that you are considering some of your comments to block the PR from landing.
+      * Other Collaborators will usually take `Changes requested` to mean that you are considering some of your comments to block the PR from landing.

   * What belongs in Node.js: